raghuvadicherla/raghuvadicherla/README.md

 ## 👩🏻‍💻 About Me:

-I'm a **Data Engineer** and a **Master’s student in Management Information Systems at the Auburn University at Montgomery**.
+I'm a **Data Analyst** and a **Master’s student in Management Information Systems at the Auburn University at Montgomery**.
 With **3+ years of experience** in the IT industry, I specialize in **Business Analyst, Cloud Computing, Machine Learning, and Big Data Engineering**.
 My passion lies in solving complex challenges through **data architectures and AI-driven solutions**.

 ---